 Front load washers are designed to use less water and detergent than their top-loading counterparts.
 Unfortunately, some of their design characteristics can be a recipe for bad smells.
-We’ll review what creates Whirlpool front load washer smells and how proper cleaning of the gasket and washer drum can prevent odor.
+We’ll review what creates Whirlpool front load washer smells and how properly cleaning the gasket and washer drum can prevent odors.

 Washer Maintenance 101: What to Do When Your Whirlpool Front Load Washer Smells Bad

-While certain components can generate Whirlpool front load washer smells, common user practices are also a factor.
+While certain components can generate Whirlpool front-load washer smells, common user practices are also a factor.
 Fortunately, the right use, care, and cleaning methods are usually all it takes to banish bad smells and prevent them from returning.
+Continue reading our guide to learn how to clean a washer.

 What Causes Front Load Washers to Smell?